dhowai/portfolio-4-meme-blog/README.md

 -   Index/Home page
     -   When a user first enters the site they are greated with a welcome title, a featured post and a information side widget explaining the site.
-    -   As the user srolls down they can see the other posts, they are organized by date posted.
+    -   As the user scrolls down, they can see the other posts, they are organized by date posted.
 The new posts are displayed first.
-    -   The page is paginated by 6 posts, so after every 6 posts a new page is created for the rest.
+    -   The page is paginated by 6 posts, so after every 6 posts a new page is created.

 <img src="media/images/home.png">

--   Naviagtion Bar
+-   Navigation Bar
-    -   There are different naviagtion bar elements that get displayed depending on whether the user is logged in or not.
+    -   There are different navigation bar elements that get displayed depending on whether the user is logged in or not.
     -   When first visiting the site the user can view the posts displayed anywhere on the site, browse the different category pages, register an account or log in.
+    -   It's important to note that the category list can only be updated in the admin section of the site.
         <img src="media/images/nav-bar-not-logged-in.png">
-    -   When the user is logged in they can do they same as a new user and have the option to make posts and has access to edit various data.
+    -   When the user is logged in they can do they same as a new user, make posts and has access to edit various data.
         <img src="media/images/nav-bar-logged-in.png">
         <img src="media/images/nav-bar-user-logged-in-menu.png">
-    -   When a new user creates an account and logs in for the first time the navigation bar is slightly different.
-The user can not make posts until a user profile is created which is displayed.
+    -   When a new user creates an account and logins for the first time the navigation bar is slightly different.
+The user cannot make posts until a user profile is created.
 Note that the user does not have to fill this form, but it does need to be submitted in order to make posts.
         <img src="media/images/new-user-home-page.png">
         <img src="media/images/new-user-create-profile-page.png">
     -   Once that's been submitted the user is redirected to the home page with a success message and the navbar is updated to reflect it.
         <img src="media/images/new-user-home-page-after-profile-created.png">

 -   The footer
     -   Here the user can find out more about the developer with links to their social accounts.
-It also has a short description about the site
+It also has a short description about the site.
         <img src="media/images/footer.png">

 -   The register/login page
-    -   The register/login pages uses the django authentication system.
-The forms used are extended from the respected django forms to style using bootstrap.
+    -   The registration/login pages use the Django authentication system.
+The forms used are extended from the respected Django forms to style using bootstrap.
-    -   All the errors in he filling of the register form is handled by the django authentication system.
-Once all the details are filled correctly they are then redirected to the login page with a success message.
+    -   The form validation of the register form are handled by the Django authentication system.
+Once all the details are filled correctly, they are then redirected to the login page with a success message.
         <img src="media/images/register-page.png">

         <img src="media/images/login-page.png">